You are hereHome ›

 Don’t throw your hands up in defeat just yet.
 Did you know that there is someone else there to help?
 I’m not talking about the business with the Statue of Liberty twirling a sign out front, nor am I speaking of the company with flashy commercials.
 I’m talking about the Volunteer Income Tax Assistance (VITA) program.
 What makes VITA different?
 It’s free.
 No, not “free with purchase” or “free after a year of not being free”.
 F-R-E-E. I know, it sounds too good to be true.

 Would you trust me more if I told you that not everyone qualifies?
-Households with an annual gross income of $52,000 or less in 2013 are potential candidates.
+Households with an annual gross income of $53,000 or less in 2014 are potential candidates.
 This program is specifically for the low- to moderate- income taxpayers whose dollars need to stretch further.
 IRS-certified volunteers provide free basic income tax return preparation right in your community.
 Volunteers know about all the tax credits that taxpayers can qualify to receive, thus increasing your tax return.
 Volunteers go through rigorous training and extensive testing to make sure that they know how to prepare your tax return correctly.
-There is also a free self-filing program if you made up to $58,000 in 2013.
+There is also a free online self-filing program if you made up to $60,000 in 2014.
 All you need is internet access and the motivation to file on your own.